Which Amateurs Have Won A PGA Tour Event?

 Back at The Open in 2015, amateur Paul Dunne almost did the unthinkable as he almost picked up the Claret Jug.
 However, the Irishman came up just short on the final day, as Zach Johnson claimed a second Major scalp.

-As of writing, just seven players have ever won a PGA Tour event whilst holding amateur status and, below, we have taken a look at the most recent, with the last amateur winner on the PGA Tour coming back in 1991!
+As of writing, just eight players have ever won a PGA Tour event whilst holding amateur status and, below, we have taken a look at the most recent, with the last amateur winner on the PGA Tour coming in 2024!

 Phil Mickelson - 1991 Northern Telecom Open

-The most notable example, and the last amateur winner on the PGA Tour, was Phil Mickelson's victory in 1991 at the Northern Telecom Open, an event that is no longer played on the PGA Tour.
+The most notable example of an amateur winning on the PGA Tour was Phil Mickelson's victory in 1991 at the Northern Telecom Open, an event that is no longer played on the PGA Tour.
 At the time, Lefty was just 20 years old and a junior on the Arizona State University golf team.

 Going into the final round, the now six-time Major winner held a one-shot lead and looked on-course to cause a huge shock!
 Mickelson though would triple-bogey the 14th to fall three back but his finish gave viewers around the world a taste of what was to come, with the American birdieing two of his final three holes which, in turn with leader Tom Purtzer making double bogey, gave Mickelson a one-shot win over Bob Tway and Purtzer.